christophebe/find-main-content/README.md

 ## Dynamic content

-If the page loads dynamically some content with javascript, you can load it with Pupetteer before getting the main content of the page.
+If the page loads dynamically some content with javascript, you can load it with Puppeteer before getting the main content of the page.

 See in this unit test : https://github.com/christophebe/find-main-content/blob/master/test/test-puppeteer.js